What to Do in May in and around Nice – 2026

 Sunday Orchestra Concerts – FREE – Every Sunday at 3:30pm the Nice Orchestra d’Harmonie gives a free concert in the either the Church in the Port (tram stop Port) or the Basilica Notre Dame (tram stop Jean Medecin).
 Click here for this week’s concert program.

-Classical Concerts in Nice – There is a whole slate of at least 10 classical concerts every month by different Baroque and Classical ensembles performing in Nice’s fabulous Baroque Churches.
+Classical Concerts in Nice – There are several classical concerts every month by different Baroque and Classical ensembles performing in Nice’s fabulous Baroque Churches.
+These evening concerts are ticketed (usually around 20€ish but also often have senior/student discounts)

 Flower Festivals